Highlights from the Ratings and Financial Report for Alset EHome International Inc. (AEI)

-Alset EHome International Inc. (NASDAQ:AEI) went up by 3.46% from its latest closing price compared to the recent 1-year high of $29.49.
-The company’s stock price has collected -7.62% of loss in the last five trading sessions.
-Press Release reported on 07/20/21 that Alset EHome International Inc. Will Begin Process To Seed Majority Owned Residential Real Estate Investment Trust – American Home REIT – with First 20+ Occupied Rental Homes
+Alset EHome International Inc. (NASDAQ:AEI) went down by -21.11% from its latest closing price compared to the recent 1-year high of $29.49.
+The company’s stock price has collected -18.26% of loss in the last five trading sessions.
+Press Release reported 14 hours ago that American Medical REIT Forges Ahead with Maiden Acquisition of Ivy Brook Medical Center in Connecticut

 >> 7 Top Picks for the Post-Pandemic Economy <<